 Funding and duration of the program

 The program extends over three years and offers full funding.
 The remuneration during the term corresponds to the tariff level E13 of the TVöD.

 Application and further information

 A total of 40 doctoral positions are available, which are advertised and organized in two cohorts (20 at GEOMAR and 20 at AWI).
 MarDATA locations are Kiel and Bremen/Bremerhaven.
 The program language is English.
 The first cohort started in 2019 with 16 PhD students.
-The second round of applications (another 15-20 positions) will take place in 2021/2022.
+A second round of applications will take place in 2021/2022.

 MarDATA currently offers seven new PhD positions.
 Application deadline is February 17, 2021!